 The yellow and black woolly worm is long and slender, with multiple red dots and long pencil spikes at both ends of its body.

-The odd-looking caterpillar has spiky tufts, each of which has a small barb that can penetrate the skin and cause an infection.
+The odd-looking caterpillar has spiky tufts, each with a small barb that can penetrate the skin and cause an infection.

-The white-marked tussock caterpillar is easy to identify due to the four white tufts that are bushy and prominent on its back, the yellow stripes that run down its body, and the wispy white and black spines wrapped around its body.
+The white-marked tussock caterpillar is easy to identify due to the four bushy and prominent white tufts on its back, the yellow stripes running down its body, and the wispy white and black spines wrapped around its body.

 12. Southern Flannel Moth Caterpillar